Tuesday, July 15, 2025

 • Related Posts

-Patbingsu remains a perpetual choice for many, often being the lone bingsu variant on several menus.
+Patbingsu remains a perennial favorite, often being the sole bingsu option on several menus.
+It is the bingsu OG.

 The sweet red bean paste garnishing the ice is a culinary art in itself.
 It requires a meticulous balance of sweetness and texture, which is why renowned patbingsu outlets prefer crafting their in-house bean paste.